garrensmith/LazyBoy/docs/crud.md

 			// do something with the model
 		});

-If the model has been saved before it will do the update, if the model has not been saved before it will save it and then return the model in the callback with an id property and revision.
-It will also have two date stamps, the first datestamp is `DateCreated` which is the date the model was first saved and the `DateUpdated` which is the timestamp for when the model was updated
+If the model has been saved before it will update the model otherwise it will create a new model.
+Once the save is complete it will return the model in the callback with an id property and revision.
+Two date stamps are added to all models, `DateCreated` is the date the model was first saved to Couchdb and the `DateUpdated` which is the timestamp for when the model was last saved to Couchdb.

 ## Save Callbacks